grinnell-cs/csc151-dh/_eboards/eboard08-3.md

 ### Upcoming Token-Generating Activities

 * Mentor sessions.
-* Track & Field, Darren Young Invite, Saturday, 10am
+* Track & Field, Darren Young Invite, Saturday, 10am (At least 30 min.)
+* Storm Lake Film, Saturday, 7pm, the Kernel (I think).
+* Spring Festival, Saturday, 8pm, Harris.
+* CS Study Break, Tuesday, 8:30pm, CS Commons.
 * Neuroscience Journal Club, Thursday, February 17, Noon, Noyce 2517.
+* Visit the current exhibit in the Grinnell Art Museum.
+(At least 15 min.)

 ### Other Upcoming Activities

 ### Friday PSA

 * Avoid peer pressure; decide what is right for you.
+* Know that you are not alone in making those kinds of decisions.
 * People care about you; keep yourself healthy/happy for them.
-* Know that you are not alone in making those kinds of decisions.
 * Please be moderate in your choices.
 * Consent is essential.